eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dcp.profiles.md

 In addition, it is possible to further constrain the profile, for example by limiting the number of acceptable cryptographic algorithms.

-It is recommended for profile authors to also specify the homogeneity constraint.
+Profile authors are recommended, when possible, to use a single credential format.